dpnpinto/PintoConfigs/Install_arch.md

-# How to make a basic i3-wm Arch Install - After boot from the ISO
+# How to make a basic i3-wm Arch Install - After boot from the focial Arch ISO

 ## Consultar sempre a Arch Wiki para confirmação das opção disponiveis